rektide/compfuzor/README.md

 CF is a repository of systems configuration scripts for onlining new nodes with a variety of services.

 It is written primarily as Ansible scripts, dubbed "playbooks" in their parlance.
+It provides a rich set of default directives which use a construct of context sensitivie settings to create ea consistend framework for emplacing software and processes.

 # Conventions #